 While your responsibilities are few, you must possess a passion (even if a begrudging one) for teaching the next generation and seeing your style blossom in the warriors of tomorrow.

-Gain the Master of Martial Arts Talent, even if you do not meet the Prerequisites for it.
+-[Automatic]: Gain the Grandmaster Manifested Power, even if you do not meet the Tier of Power Requirement for it.

-Legendary Mentor.
-At any point, you may declare a willing character as your Student.
-If you do, that Student gains a bonus of +1(T) to Morale Saving Throws while you are their ally in a Combat Encounter.
+-[Passive]: At any point, you may declare a willing Character as your Student.
+All Students increase their Morale Saving Throws by 1(bT) while you are their ally in a Combat Encounter.

 Ruler